 Hybrid (1-Piece) Vapor Chamber

-Available from a growing number of manufacturers, one-piece vapor chambers are a cost reduced version of their two-piece counterparts, yet maintain the thermal performance characteristics while adding some unique capabilities (e.g. U-shape bending).
-Like heat pipes, a one-piece product begins its life as a single copper tube, hence the 1-piece moniker.
-Like traditional two-piece designs, one piece vapor chambers make direct contact with the heat source, have a multi-directional heat flow, and can support clamping forces of up to 90 PSI.
-But they’re less expensive to produce because they require less tooling, don’t use individual support posts, and don’t have to be welded on all four sides.
+One-piece vapor chambers are a cost-reduced version of their two-piece counterparts yet keep the thermal performance characteristics while adding some unique capabilities (e.g., U-shape bending).
+Like heat pipes, a one-piece vapor chamber begins its life as a single copper tube, hence the 1-piece moniker.
+Like traditional two-piece vapor chambers, one-piece vapor chambers make direct contact with the heat source, have a multi-directional heat flow, and can support clamping forces of up to 90 PSI.
+But they’re less expensive to produce because they need less tooling, don’t use individual support posts, and don’t have to be welded on all four sides.
 Below are a few examples of one-piece vapor chambers.

-The thing to remember about two phase devices is that heat pipes favor moving heat over spreading it, while the reverse is true of vapor chambers.
-For sure, there are numerous thermal challenges where either could be used with good results so it’s important to do a thorough review process of both designs for settling on one.
+The thing to remember about two-phase devices is that heat pipes favor moving heat over spreading it, while the reverse is true of vapor chambers.
+There are many thermal challenges where either could be used with satisfactory results so it’s important to do a thorough review process of both designs before settling on one.

 Please contact us, if you’d like to learn more about how Celsia can help with your next heat sink project.
 We’ve worked on everything from consumer devices to industrial test equipment that require heat sinks to cool anywhere from a few watts to a few kilowatts.